-If your disease is more advanced (when doctors are unable to cure your cancer) you will likely be offered palliative care.
+If your disease is more advanced (when doctors are unable to cure your tumor) you will likely be offered palliative care.

 This is directed at helping your symptoms by the use of:

-You can read more about this in the advanced cancer section
+You can read more about this in the stage 4 section

 Prognosis is really another word for survival.
-Chances of survival depend on how advanced you cancer is or the stage of your disease.
+Chances of survival depend on how advanced your disease is or the stage of your disease.